Luca (2021 film): Short film

 A short film titled Ciao Alberto was released on Disney+ on November 12, 2021.
-It was written and directed by McKenna Harris and produced by Matt DeMartini, with Enrico Casarosa as executive producer.
+It was written and directed by Kenna Harris and produced by Matt DeMartini, with Enrico Casarosa as executive producer.
 It focuses on Alberto as he continues to grow accustomed to working with Massimo; eventually accepting him as a father figure.

 Possible sequel

 The cast expressed interest in returning for a sequel, and presented different ideas of what it would be about, among which was the joking suggestion they frequently made of giving Uncle Ugo a spin-off series.
 Casarosa expressed interest in doing a sequel that would be similar to The Parent Trap (1961), which would center upon Luca and Giulia's attempt to reunite Massimo and his wife.
 In October 2022, Casarosa stated that there were no present plans for a sequel to Luca, but that he was developing a new, original film, later revealed to be Gatto (2027).